stoeps13/connections-doc/source/admin/customize/custom_customizer_create_app.md

     -   search
     -   viewer
     -   wikis
+!!! note
-**Note:** The global path allows you to apply the Customizer app across all of the Connections components.
+    The global path allows you to apply the Customizer app across all of the Connections components.
 Unlike the other path values, global does not represent a real URL path element.
 It is a keyword meaning "match all URLs."

 |    ```
 "path": "homepage",